 Other types

 - Product subsidy – Subsidies on products are payments made per unit of a produced article or service.
-A product subsidy is usually due when the good is manufactured, sold, or imported, but it may also be due when the good is transferred, leased, delivered, or utilised for one’s consumption or capital development.
+A product subsidy is usually due when the good is manufactured, sold, or imported, but it may also be due when the good is transferred, leased, delivered, or utilized for one’s consumption or capital development.

 - Production subsidy – The purpose of production subsidies is to increase the production of a specific good such that the market would support it without increasing the final cost to consumers.